Alexander Macomb (general): Early life

-Born at British-held Detroit in 1782, Macomb was the son of Alexander Macomb, a merchant and fur trader from upstate New York, and Mary Catherine Navarre, she of ethnic French descent.
+Born in Detroit, then part of colonial-era British America, in 1782, Macomb was the son of Alexander Macomb, a merchant and fur trader from upstate New York, and Mary Catherine Navarre, who was of ethnic French descent.

 He moved with his parents to New York City, where his father gained wealth as a land speculator, particularly in the millions of acres of New York land released by the federal government for sale after the Iroquois nations had been largely forced from the state into exile in Ontario following British defeat in the American Revolutionary War.
 The son received a classical education at Newark Academy in New Jersey.

 Early career

 In 1798, at the age of 16, Macomb joined a New York militia company.
 In January 1799, with the recommendation of Alexander Hamilton, he was commissioned a Cornet in the Regular Army during the French emergency.
-In March he was promoted to second lieutenant, and he was honorably discharged in June 1800.
+In March, he was promoted to second lieutenant, and he was honorably discharged in June 1800.

-In February 1801, he was commissioned a second lieutenant, 2d Infantry, serving as secretary to a commission that treated with the Indians of the Southeast.
+In February 1801, he was commissioned as a second lieutenant, 2nd Infantry, serving as secretary to a commission that treated with the Indians of the Southeast.

 He was commissioned a first lieutenant in the Army Corps of Engineers, which was established in 1802 at West Point to constitute a military academy.
 He was one of the first officers to receive formal training there.

 For five years, Macomb directed construction of coastal fortifications in the Carolinas and Georgia.
 He also established fortifications at Fort Gratiot, Michigan, Chicago, Mackinaw, Prairie du Chien, St. Peter's, and St. Mary's in what was considered the Northwest area - Michigan and Illinois.

-At the beginning of the War of 1812, in July 1812 Macomb was promoted at the age of 30 to colonel of the newly organised 3rd Artillery Regiment.
+At the beginning of the War of 1812, in July 1812, Macomb was promoted at the age of 30 to colonel of the newly organised 3rd Artillery Regiment.

 He was in command of the Sacketts Harbor garrison.
 Under Winfield Scott, he took part in the Capture of Fort George.
-He was part of James Wilkinson's failed St. Lawrence expedition.
+He was part of James Wilkinson's failed St. Lawrence expedition and commanded his brigade at the Battle of Point Iroquois.